ughost/v16/README.md

 v16
 ===

-v16 is a small JavaScript tool for building fast, robust and reliable web applications.. or just cleaning some mess around your project.
+v16 is a small automotive themed JavaScript tool for building fast, robust and reliable web applications.. or just cleaning some mess around your project.

 ## Quick start
 Choose one of the following options: